Is the system of law in your jurisdiction based on civil law, common law or something else?

 The enterprise must report annually on how the due diligence process is handled, adverse impacts revealed that the enterprise contributes to or can potentially contribute to, and what the enterprise does to prevent such adverse impacts.

-When the Transparency Act enters into force as from July 1, 2022, any person has the right to ask the enterprise to provide information on how actual and potential adverse impacts are addressed, either in general or related to a particular product or service that the enterprise offers.
+Any person has the right to ask the enterprise to provide information on how actual and potential adverse impacts are addressed, either in general or related to a particular product or service that the enterprise offers.
 The information must be provided in writing within three weeks.

 Enterprises that do not uphold their duties in accordance with the Transparency Act, risks getting sanctions from the Norwegian Consumer Agency.
 Sanctions may include injunctions/prohibitions, compulsory fine, and fine for violations.